awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-clean-up-tasks.md

 + Revoke access to the port and CIDR/IP address for which you authorized access:

   If you used the EC2\-VPC platform to launch your cluster, perform the steps in [To Revoke Access from the VPC Security Group](#rs-gsg-how-to-revoke-access-vpc-security-group)\.

-  If you used the EC2\-Classic platform to launch your cluster, perform the steps in [To Revoke Access from the Cluster Security Group](#rs-gsg-how-to-revoke-access-cluster-security-group)\.
 + Delete your sample cluster\. *You continue to incur charges for the Amazon Redshift service until you delete the cluster*\.
 Perform the steps in [To Delete the Sample Cluster](#rs-gsg-how-to-delete-sample-cluster)\.

 #### To Revoke Access from the VPC Security Group<a name="rs-gsg-how-to-revoke-access-vpc-security-group"></a>